Today’s Poets Newsletter Vol.1 – July, 2024

 Many people who write poetry aren’t ready

 But don’t be impatient.
-You can be mighty
+You can become embarrassed

 forever by publishing your immature poetry prematurely.